techmania-team/techmania-docs/English/Skins.md

 The combo text contains 3 parts: the judgement, some horizontal space, and up to 4 digits that show the current combo.
 If the judgement is MISS or BREAK, the space and digits are not shown; otherwise, the digits are taken from the list that matches the judgement.

-While each judgement and combo digit may play animations of their own, the game also plays a built-in animation on the entire combo text as a whole, including a fade-in, a fade-out and scaling.
-Currently this animation cannot be customized.
+While each judgement and combo digit may play animations of their own, you can also define an animation for the combo text as a whole.

 ### Scaling